How to Arrive at a Proper Understanding of

 to Criticise the Work of the Experts

-In the period of the present crisis there are many who are wondering why there exists so many people who “have the tendency to surrender their sense of freedom and succumb to the fetters of public opinion.”
+In the period of the ‘corona pandemic’ there were many who were wondering why there are so many people who “have the tendency to surrender their sense of freedom and succumb to the fetters of public opinion.”
 The reason for this phenomenon was disclosed by Steiner himself in his lecture where he described the spiritual origin and nature of ‘public opinion’.
 In it he explained that “there is an utter impossibility that within the world of public opinion there can still be independent judgement” – that is, the capacity for formulating judgments that are based on facts and objective verification of all possible factors that contribute to the emergence of a medical or social crisis.
-For “public opinion is of less value than the judgements which an individual can reach on a path of progress” of his or her own personality.
+For “public opinion is of less value than the judgements which an individual can reach on a path of progress” of one’s own personality.
 Steiner has also foretold that “in the future, men will be still more exposed to the pressure of public opinion” than was the case in his time.
-He has at the same time explained that an effective defence against this pressure is the development of greater inner power inside people – and “this is possible only through spiritual science.”
+He has at the same time explained that an effective defence against this pressure is the development of greater inner power inside people which will be “possible only through spiritual science.”
 [19]

-Many people who in the present time are coming across all kind of views, opinions and judgments in regard to the medical aspects of epidemic – especially when they are uttered by laymen – would agree with the following objection: “You are not qualified to pronounce an opinion upon what experts nowadays officially proclaim.
-Only consider what the medical student has to learn!”
-[20] And this is not all; after finishing study a doctor needs still more years of practical experiences before she or he can be regarded as an expert in a specific medical field.
+Many people who were encountering all kind of views, opinions and judgments in regard to the medical aspects of ‘corona pandemic’ – especially when they were uttered by laymen – would agree with the following objection: “You are not qualified to pronounce an opinion upon what experts nowadays officially proclaim.
+Only consider what the medical students have to learn!”
+[20] And after finishing study each of them needs years of practical experiences before she or he can be regarded as an expert in a specific medical field.

 This is especially important for the present age when the main task of humanity is to develop ethical individualism.
 Therefore we need to know that “the construction of concepts and representations necessary for spiritual science, and peculiar to it, does not qualify us to become experts in any particular sphere, but it gives us the power of judging.”
 This will “enable us to use our judgment when we stand in the presence of authority.
 We shall not have expert knowledge but when in certain cases the expert acts on the strength of what he knows, we shall be able to form our own judgment about it.”
 [22]

-For spiritual science, knowledge is the source of that which “makes possible and fosters the freedom and independence of our thinking.
+From anthroposophical perspective knowledge alone is the source of what “makes possible and fosters the freedom and independence of our thinking.
 Spiritual science may not qualify us to enter the medical profession, but if we can penetrate to the reality of spiritual science it makes us capable of forming a right judgment upon the results of medicine in public life” [23] or upon any other aspect of modern medicine which has an impact on the quality of our lives.

-All this is possible because “spiritual science feels intimately related with the most practical fields of life, and where it is appropriately pursued, it places the greatest value on the fact that thinking, the most certain guide, experiences a practical development within the real practical life.”
-For this purpose “spiritual science should not be anything that hovers unworldly and otherworldly anywhere in the cloud-cuckoo-land and wants to deduct the human being from the usual everyday life.
+All this is possible because “spiritual science feels intimately related with the most practical fields of life, and where it is appropriately pursued, it places the greatest value on the fact that thinking – the most certain guide – experiences a practical development within the real practical life.”
+For this purpose “spiritual science should not be anything that hovers unworldly and otherworldly anywhere in the cloud-cuckoo-land and wants to take away the human being from the usual everyday life.
 Instead, it should be something that can serve our life with all that we think, act, and feel at every moment.”
 [24]

-The descriptions above are related to the development of the capacity to criticise the medical and other experts when we are dealing with the real scientists, including those who criticise the measures by means of which the governmental and medical institutions are supposedly controlling ‘corona pandemic’.
-Yet each person with healthy reason and a basic sense of truth can notice that we live in a time when the spreading of untruths, which are diverting attention from real problems, has become the common practice in media, among the politicians and representatives of medical organizations.
-This is evident in the cases of constant repetition of particular phrases – such as “trust the science” or “science is settled in regard to vaccination” – while at the same time they don’t even mention all those experts who present good arguments against vaccination, and all available evidence about the extraordinary extent of corruption of science that is coming to the surface thanks to the present crisis.
+Each person with healthy common reason and a basic sense of truth can notice that we live in a time when the spreading of untruths, which are diverting attention from real problems, has become the common practice in media, among the politicians and representatives of medical organizations.
+This is evident from the constant repetition of particular phrases – such as “trust the science” or “science is settled in regard to vaccination” – while at the same time they don’t even mention all available evidence about the extraordinary extent of corruption of science that is coming to the surface thanks to the ‘corona pandemic’ itself.
+For that very reason we need people who are courageous and capable to criticise the experts – both the corrupt ones and those who are ‘spellbound’ by a one-sided materialistic view of the world.

 For complementary perspectives see: